phuongpt/crybse/README.md

 [![style: very good analysis][very_good_analysis_badge]][very_good_analysis_link] [![License: MIT][license_badge]][license_link]

 The project is a mobile application built with Flutter that serves as a platform to follow cryto market.
 It uses RiverPod as the state management and apply clean architecture.
-The project uses Supabase to communicate with the backend.
+The project uses Supabase as the backend.

 And [Product Hunt](https://github.com/phuongpt/product_hunt) is another project which uses BloC and GraphQL